gkossakowski/kentuckymule/notes.md

   2. To select member `X` from the type of `Bar`, we need to compute it: force completer for the object `Bar`
   3. The completer for the object `Bar` sees `Abc` as a parent.
-The completer resoves `Abc` to the class declared below.
-In order to compute the full type of the object `Bar` (e.g. list of all members), the type of `Abc` is reuired
+The completer resolves `Abc` to the class declared below.
+In order to compute the full type of the object `Bar` (e.g. list of all members), the type of `Abc` is required
   4. The completer for the class `Abc` is forced.
 During the computation of the type of the class `Abc`, the class `X` is entered as `Abc`'s member.
   5. The completer for the object `Bar` can recognize the class `X` as an